tdex-network/dev-portal/docs/provider/daemon/market/manage_account.md

 ## Update the percetange fee of the market

-The percentage fee is a fee added to or deducted from the trade amount, depending on the type of the trade (BUY or SELL respectively).
+The percentage fee is a fee added to or deducted from the counter amount of a trade proposal, depending on the type of the trade (BUY or SELL respectively).
 It is expressed in basis point and can assume values in the range [1, 9999], ie. from 0.01% to 99.99% of the traded amount.

 ```bash
 $ tdex market percentagefee --basis_point 100